dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-storescp/README.md

                                      default.
     --release-timeout <ms>           timeout in ms for receiving A-RELEASE-RP, no timeout by default
+    --rename-retries <count>         The amount of retries to perform if M-RENAME stage fails.
+3 retries by
+                                     default.
+    --rename-retry-jitter <ms>       The maximal random jitter inserted between M-RENAME retires.
+50ms by
+                                     default.
     --request-timeout <ms>           timeout in ms for receiving A-ASSOCIATE-RQ, no timeout by default
     --response-delay <ms>            delay in ms returning C-STORE-RSPs.